carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 > > {: .language-bash}
 > >
 > > Once inside, you should be able to navigate to the `/temp` folder
-> > and see that's contents are the same as the files on your computer:
+> > and see that's contents are the same as the files on your host computer:
 > > ~~~
 > > /# cd /temp
 > > /# ls